roy-dela-torre/theme-template/README.md

 ## License

-This theme is licensed under the GPL v2 or later.
+This theme is licensed under GPL v2 or later.

 ---